ember-learn/ember-blog/source/2019-08-09-the-ember-times-issue-110.md

 ---

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
-An update for co-located templates in the Guides,
+An Update for Co-Located Templates in the Guides,
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 {{on}} & {{fn}} in Octane Guides 🔥,